FFP dissolved, executives banned for 10 years

 The Constitutional Court has dissolved the Future Forward Party (FFP) and banned its executives from politics for 10 years for accepting 191.3 million baht from an illegitimate source.

-The court ruled the money party leader Thanathorn Juangroongruangkit lent to the party was considered other benefits by the intention of Section 66 of the Political Parties Act, which limits donations to 10 million baht per donor per year.
+The court ruled that the money party leader Thanathorn Juangroongruangkit lent to the party was considered “other benefits” under Section 66 of the Political Parties Act, which limits donations to 10 million baht per donor per year.

 The court said the Election Commission, which brought the legal complaint, could now proceed to take criminal action against Mr Thanathorn and 15 other party executives, including secretary-general Piyabutr Saengkanokkul and spokesperson Pannika Wanich.

-According to related laws, if convicted, Mr Thanathorn will be jailed for not more than five years while the executives will be imprisoned for not more than three years.
+If convicted, Mr Thanathorn could be jailed for up to five years and the other executives for up to three years.